dantrr/100-days-of-code/r1-log.md

 learned about yfinance in depth, such as how to access dividend info and ticker history.

 ### R1D87 // 26-July-2022
+learned how to plot yfinance info into graphs, since they are already data frames.

 ### R1D88 // 26-July-2022